 The California Highway Patrol is the police force that has jurisdiction over all state highways.
 They handle a large portion of DUI arrests in California.

-Usually when we talk about DUI arrests, we picture the local police or sheriff carrying them out.
-However, many DUIs aren’t brought by local authorities at all, but by the California Highway Patrol (CHP).
-This organization has statewide authority to patrol the roads and often helps coordinate large scale DUI crackdowns with local law enforcement.
+Usually, when we talk about DUI arrests, we picture the local police or sheriff carrying them out.
+However, many DUIs in California aren’t brought by local authorities at all, but rather by the California Highway Patrol (CHP).

-The CHP also acts as the state police force.
-The terms State Troopers and California State Police both refer to the CHP.
+The CHP acts as the state police force.
+The terms “State Troopers” and “California State Police” both refer to the CHP.
+This organization has statewide authority to patrol the roads and often helps to coordinate large-scale DUI crackdowns with local law enforcement.

-CHP and DUI
+CHP and DUI in California

-Have you been charged with DUI?
+Have you been charged with DUI after being pulled over by California Highway Patrol?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Fill out the form to the right or call us to get your free consultation today.